Dating Stanley planes

-You may need a Stanley wood plane parts diagram and a measuring tape for this.
-As far as records are concerned, Stanley created tools from 1843, including a bench plane.
+For this, you may need a Stanley wood plane parts diagram and a tape measure.
+As for the records, Stanley made tools starting in 1843, including a bench plane.

-Dating the Stanley plane can be quite challenging when you have no idea where to look.
-However, that is the goal of this post to show you how it is done.
-There are twenty models of Stanley planes dating from 1867.
+Dating the Stanley plane can be challenging if you don’t know where to look.
+But that’s the goal of this post, to show you how.
+There are twenty models of Stanley planes dating back to 1867.

-Each type has features that separate it from the rest, with parts and marks cast into the metal.
-The variation marks are the plane number or patent numbers, or dates.
-Allow me to get into detail as I explain the steps to date a Stanley plane.
+Each type has features that distinguish it from the others, with parts and markings cast into the metal.
+The variation features are the aircraft number, patent numbers, or dates.
+Allow me to detail the steps to dating a Stanley plane.

-- Get familiar with the names of the multiple parts of the tool using a Stanley diagram which I will summarise below.
+- Please get familiar with the names of the multiple parts of the tool using a Stanley diagram which I will summarise below.
 Look for the bed of the plane behind the frog.
-If you can see any patent dates cast into the bed and if so, note how many are there.
+If you can see any patent dates cast into the bed, note how many are there.

-- As you start examining the plane, look for a raised ring that works as a receiver of the knob cast into the bed.
-In some cases, there is one patent date and no raised ring, and that means your plane is Type 13, and the dates range from 1925 and 1928.
-If there is one patent date and a raised ring, the plane type is Type 14, and it dates between 1929 and 1930.
-If there are no patent dates and no raised rings also, you have a plane Type 1 to 8.
+- As you examine the plane, look for a raised ring that works as a receiver of the knob cast into the bed.
+In some cases, there is one patent date, and no raised ring, meaning your plane is Type 13, and the dates range from 1925 to 1928.
+If there is one patent date and a raised ring, the plane type is Type 14, which dates between 1929 and 1930.
+If there are no patent dates and raised rings, you also have a plane Type 1 to 8.

 - If the plane comes with a raised, broad and flat rib casting at the toe and heel, it goes back to Type 16 to 19.
-If it is the opposite, then the plane Type is 15, and it dates between 1931 and 1932.
+If it is the opposite, then the plane Type is 15, dating between 1931 and 1932.

 - If the word STANLEY is on the lateral adjustment lever in a vertical script, the plane Type is 19 and dated between 1949 and 1961.